TaTooKa/Erzahlspiel/docs/source/pages/worlds/fargalaxy/theforce.rst

 - **Massive uses** (pulling an x-wing out of the water; lifting an entire squad of stormtroopers; stopping a laser beam in mid air; reading people's minds) will probably give Disadvantage to the Force User’s roll
 - **Incredible uses** (stopping a huge spaceship at long range; projecting your mind to distant planets; finding someone anywhere in the galaxy) are usually impossible without external factors like channeling a Force Nexus or getting help from greater artifacts or beings.

-The GM must consider the above and the Force User’s level of expertise in the Force Use skill to determine their Odds of Success.
-Then the player must roll:
+The GM must consider the above and the Force User’s level of expertise in the *Force Use* skill to determine their :hoverxref:`odds of success <narrative-dice-probabilities>`.
+Then the player must roll the dice:

 .. list-table:: Force Use results
    :align: center